 - 1.1.
 As additional demand is placed on bandwidth spectrum, the Federal Communications Commission (FCC) should require rigorous testing to ensure no interference with Global Positioning Systems (GPS), precision agriculture, or other existing services.
 The cost of any technical fix should be borne by those creating any disruption in service; - 1.2.
-We support the improvement of GPS and land-based Wide Area Augmentation System (WAAS) transmitters; and - 1.3.
+We support the improvement of GPS and land-based Wide Area Augmentation System (WAAS) transmitters; - 1.3.
 We support requiring companies that win broadband spectrum bids to quickly build out infrastructure or face significant fines for failing to do so.
-Any fines should be earmarked for broadband infrastructure in underserved rural areas.
+Any fines should be earmarked for broadband infrastructure in underserved rural areas; and - 1.4.
+We support the FCC amending its regulations governing the assignments of coverage areas by area codes for satellite and cable providers whose users are not located within the state of the provider be permitted to include a minimum of one in-state TV station of the users.